markusrenoldner/website/_pages/about.md

 My research field is numerical analysis, in particular theory and applications of Finite Element methods.
 My current focus is on constructing discretization methods for equations from fusion plasma physics.

-Feel free to reach out via email or Linkedin (see on the left).
+Feel free to reach out via email or Linkedin.